divyaaa1812/se_project_react/README.md

 My mission is to simplify the daily dilemma of choosing the perfect outfit.
 What to Wear app is here to offer personalized suggestions based on your preferences and the weather forecast.

-The idea behind implementing this is, we make use of weather API which responds with the daily weather forecast.
-We collect the weather data, process it, and then based on the forecast, we recommend suitable clothing to the user.
+The idea behind implementing this is, to make use of weather API which responds with the daily weather forecast.
+Collect the weather data, process it, and then based on the forecast and recommend suitable clothing to the user.

 ## Tech Stack